 Qualifications and Expertise as a Director: Mr. Navarro joined our board of directors in 2015 with a strong business and financial background and significant business experience within our service area.
-His experience from serving as the former CFO of Albertson's, as well as his prior service on the board of a financial institution, gives him important background and insight into financial matters, allowing him to contribute significantly to finance, accounting, and capital markets matters.
+His experience from serving as the former CFO of Albertson's, as well as his prior service on the board of a financial institution, gives him important background and insight into financial matters. allowing him to contribute significantly to finance, accounting, and capital markets matters.

-Robert A. Tinstman Age: 69 Director Since: 1999 Committees: Corp.
-Gov. & Nominating; Executive
+Robert A. Tinstman Age: 70 Director Since: 1999 Committees: Corp.
+Gov. & Nominating: Executive

-Professional Experience: Mr. Tinstman served as the executive chairman of James Construction Group from 2002 to 2007 and as the president and CEO and a director of Morrison Knudsen Corporation from 1995 to 1999.
-He also previously served as a director of CNA Surety Corporation from 2004 to 2011 and as a director of Home Federal Bancorp from 1999 to 2014.
+Professional Experience: Mr. Tinstman served as the executive chairman of James Construction Group, a construction company, from 2002 to 2007 and as the president and CEO and a director of Morrison Knudsen Corporation, a civil engineering and construction company, from 1995 to 1999.
+He also previously served as a director of CNA Surety Corporation from 2004 to 2011 and as a director of Home Federal Bancorp, Inc. from 1999 to 2014.

-Current Public Company Directorships: Primoris Services Corp.; Idaho Power Company
+Current Public Company Directorships: Westmoreland Coal Company; Primoris Services Corp.; Idaho Power Company

-Former Public Company Directorships in Past Five Years: Home Federal Bancorp, Inc.; CNA Surety Corporation
+Former Public Company Directorships in Past Five Years: Home Federal Bancorp, Inc.